perfluous/semtex/README.md

 Several projects aim to create research services and/or new markets.
 Others aim to increase quality of life in general.
 For example, specifically aiming for an increase in neuroplasticity, dopamine release, androgenic activity, and adaptogenic effects.
 While at the same time being anticarcinogtic, anti-infammatory.
 This will then be marketed together with \<PROPRIETARY\> to create a demand for \<PROPRIETARY\>.
 This in turn will increase supplement testing, and bring a cheap way for people to masure their current health status.
 Which will bring a huge boost in (anonymised) health data.
-This would allow research into the effectiveness and amount of producable \<REDACTED\> and could possibly be combined with the extraction of the former, increasing the yield.
+This would allow research into the effectiveness and amount of producable \<REDACTED\> via its precursor  and could possibly be combined with the extraction of the former, increasing the yield.

 This is a huge project and before anything else I must generate income for the server, production materials, complete AutoGen and dotfiles (semtex-spikelr).
 From this the projects' work requirements will plateau.
 The cost of IP generation will reduce significantly, most projects and post-projects will be easily automated.